State defense force: Future

 Individual states have made efforts to increase their capabilities to be prepared to take on future missions.
 In March 2017, the California State Military Reserve activated its Maritime Component to lead and assist in future homeland security missions while working in conjunction with other agencies, including the Coast Guard Auxiliary, the California Department of Fish and Wildlife, CalTrans, and other civilian departments.
 As of May 2017, the Maryland Defense Force has significantly reorganized; the number of available officer billets has been shrunk, and the job descriptions reorganized, in order to avoid having a top-heavy organizational structure.
 New units, including the Maryland Emergency Management Agency (MEMA) Support Unit, have been approved, and others, such as the MDDF Cyber Unit, have planned expansions.
 Training standards were also heightened, with the MDDF requiring that drill participation, age, height, and weight requirements be more strictly enforced.
 Further, all new soldiers are currently required to earn their Military Emergency Management Specialist Badge.
 These changes were made with the goal that the future MDDF would be able to "seamlessly integrate into missions with the National Guard."

+Florida, in its effort to develop its State Guard, in 2023 it received approval to construct its headquarters and training center in Flagler County.
+In September 2024 it was reported that the Florida State Guard plans to build an airbase at Tallahassee International Airport, with the planned site consisting of two hangars, an office, and accompanying infrastructure.

 List of state defense forces

-There are currently twenty-two active state defense forces.
+There are currently 20 active state defense forces and 5 active naval militias.
 The Puerto Rico State Guard includes an air support component, the 1st Air Base Group, that support the operations of the Puerto Rico Air National Guard.